Eastern Lombard dialects: Classification

 Eastern Lombard is a Romance language of the Gallo-Italic branch, linguistically closer to Occitan, Catalan, French, etc. than to Italian, with a Celtic substratum.

 Geographic distribution

 Eastern Lombard is primarily spoken in Eastern Lombardy (Northern Italy), in the provinces of Bergamo and Brescia, in the Northern region of the province of Mantua and in the area around Crema.

 The varieties spoken in these regions are generally mutually intelligible for speakers of neighboring areas, but this is not always true for distant peripheral areas.
 For instance, an inhabitant of the alpine valleys of Bergamo can hardly be understood by a rural inhabitant of the plains of Mantua.
 Differences include lexical, grammatical and phonetic aspects.

 Phonology

 The following notes are essentially based on the variety of Eastern Lombard spoken in Brescia.
-The basic principle are generally valid also for the other varieties but local discrepancies can be found.
+The basic principles are generally valid also for the other varieties but local discrepancies can be found.

 Eastern Lombard has 9 vowels and 20 consonants.